-- 2.159 The principle of allowing the redevelopment, involving demolition and replacement for alternative uses, including other employment uses, of existing employment buildings in the Green Zone is supported by the Minister for Planning and Environment only where significant environmental gains can be delivered. - 2.160 The change of use of employment land and buildings to other employment or non-employment uses will need to satisfy the requirements of Policy E1: Protection of employment land in the first instance.
-A case will also need to be made, which sets out why a coastal or countryside location is required for any new employment use proposed: the Minister may require the applicant to set out what alternative locations have been considered as part of the assessment of a planning application. - 2.161 The Minister acknowledges that managing an exception to a general presumption against any development in the Green Zone such as this, is challenging, and that it is important to be clear about the benefits that any such development proposal might bring. - 2.162 Comprehensive development of this type offers the possibility of repairing and restoring the landscape character of the area.
-This might be achieved by the delivery of significant environmental gains including some or all of;
+2.155 The principle of allowing the redevelopment, involving demolition and replacement for alternative uses, including other employment uses, of existing employment buildings is supported where significant environmental gains can be delivered.

+2.156 Such proposals will need to satisfy the requirements of Policy E1: Protection of employment land in the first instance, and a case made as to why a coastal or countryside location is required, which may require the applicant to set out what alternative locations have been considered.

+2.157 The Minister acknowledges that managing an exception to a general presumption against any development in the Green Zone is challenging, and that it is important to be clear about the benefits that any such development proposal might bring.

+2.158 Comprehensive development of this type offers the possibility of repairing and restoring landscape character of the area, which might be achieved by environmental gains including some or all of;

-- a significant reduction in visual mass, scale and volume this might be achieved by a reduction in the mass and scale of buildings in the landscape.
-Opportunities may arise to remove uncharacteristically large buildings - such as hotels or other tourism related buildings - from the landscape, through their redevelopment and replacement with lesser buildings, in terms of their gross floorspace, building footprint or height, that are more sympathetic to the character of the area and which sit better in the landscape. - a significant reduction in intensity of use any permission for redevelopment for residential use will only be permitted where the residential yield is extremely limited and the Minister would expect to secure significant reductions in the level of floorspace and/or occupancy to reduce the intensity of the use of the building; - The sustainability of a proposal at a strategic level will be a material consideration and the Minister will require evidence to show how this has been assessed: a net reduction in demand/impact should be secured by any redevelopment scheme.
-This might include comparison of the input of each use upon public infrastructure and could include, for example, the comparison of the trip-generation of a former hotel against the intensity of use of that proposed. - more sensitive and sympathetic consideration of siting and design: there is ample evidence of poorly sited and designed buildings and additions to buildings, around the Island's coastline.
-Redevelopment offers the opportunity to recreate a more sympathetic development in the landscape and the Minister would expect new buildings to reflect the principles of good design, as set out in the Jersey Design Guide(31).
-Buildings must, in particular demonstrate an understanding of context - they must be mindful of it and respectful of it, particularly where they are sited in a sensitive landscape context; - a more sensitive use of materials: this may be achieved by reflecting the distinctiveness of the character area in the form, materials and finishes, including colour, of the building. - 2.163 Replacement buildings should be no larger, in terms of gross floorspace or building footprint, than the building being replaced.
-The Minister will also have regard to the management threats and priorities identified in the Countryside Character Appraisal for that character area, including the enhancement of public access, as part of any redevelopment to another use. - 2.164 Proposals to redevelop any modern agricultural buildings in this area, involving their demolition and replacement for another use, will not be supported on the basis that they would have been given permission originally because of their importance to agriculture: if they are no longer required for agricultural purposes they should be removed or re-used for agriculture or employment-related uses, but only where any new use would not detract from the character of the Green Zone.
+- 1. a significant reduction in visual mass, scale and volume this might be achieved by a reduction in the mass and scale of buildings in the landscape. - opportunities may arise to remove uncharacteristically large buildings such as hotels or other tourism related buildings from the landscape, through their redevelopment and replacement by smaller buildings, more sympathetic to their locality and its landscape. - 3. a significant reduction in intensity of use redevelopment for residential use will be permitted only where the residential yield is extremely limited and secures significant reductions in floorspace and/or occupancy; - 4. sustainability at a strategic level will be a material consideration and require evidence of how this has been assessed, such as a comparison of reliance on public infrastructure and trip generation. - 5. more sensitive and sympathetic siting and design: there is ample evidence of poorly sited and designed buildings, and additions to buildings, around the Island's coastline; redevelopment offers scope to remedy the existing harm; proposals will be required to reflect principles in the Jersey Design Guide(21), and must, in particular, demonstrate a mindful understanding of context, and be respectful of it, especially within sensitive landscape; - 6. a more sensitive use of materials: this may be achieved by reflecting the distinctiveness of the character area in the proposal's form, materials and finishes, including colour.

-2.165 Similarly, the redevelopment of glasshouses in the Green Zone will not be permitted.
+2.159 Replacement buildings should be no larger, in terms of gross floorspace, building footprint or visual impact than that being replaced.
+Consideration will also be given to the intensity of use and impact of travel, traffic and noise upon the character of the area.
+Regard will also be had to enhance public access and to address management threats and priorities for that character area.

+2.160 The redevelopment of modern agricultural buildings by demolition and replacement for another use will not be supported, since these would have been permitted to meet agricultural need.
+If no longer so required they should be removed or re- used for agriculture or employment-related uses.
+Similarly, the redevelopment of glasshouses will not be permitted.